Tucson shops named in Mexico lawsuit against arms dealers

 “We are suing them because clearly there is a pattern, we contend that it is obvious that there is weapons trafficking and that it is known that these guns are going to our country,” Foreign Secretary Marcelo Ebrard said.

 Ebrard said about 60% of the weapons seized in Mexico in recent years were believed to have been sold in 10 U.S. counties, mostly along the border.
-The lawsuit points out the Tucson-to-Nogales, Sonora corridor is considerd one of the three busiest corridors for gun smuggling.
+The lawsuit points out the Tucson-to-Nogales (Sonora) corridor is considered one of the three busiest corridors for gun smuggling.

 Mexico has very strict restrictions on weapon possession, but thousands of weapons get through, and organized-crime violence has cost hundreds of thousands of lives in the country in recent years.